Elahe Vahdani

 PDF

-Designed an approximation algorithm for the optimization problem of scheduling a set of n given jobs with their specific deadlines via a minimum number of channels in a sensor network.
-We proved the problem is NP-hard and provided a O(log n)- approximation algorithm.
+An approximation algorithm for the NP-hard optimization problem of scheduling a set of n given jobs, each with specific deadlines, using a minimum number of channels in a sensor network.